JonathanGrossman/python_basics/08_operators.md

 >>> 65536
 ```

-You can write expressions that have more than one operator.
+A few notes to help you use the arithmetic operators.
+Like we saw above in the `total_price` example, you can write expressions that have more than one arithmetic operator.
 For expressions that have more than one arithmetic operator, the order of operations in Python are the same as in algebra.

 ```python
 # variable definitions